Suspect arrested in shooting death of North Carolina woman - NewsBreak

 Suspect arrested in shooting death of North Carolina woman

-FAYETTEVILLE, N.C. — A suspect has been arrested in the shooting death of a North Carolina woman, a police department said Tuesday.
-Fayetteville police said in...www.wral.com

-FAYETTEVILLE, N.C. — A suspect has been arrested in the shooting death of a North Carolina woman, a police department said Tuesday.
-Fayetteville police said in...www.wral.com
+FAYETTEVILLE, N.C.
+(AP) — A suspect has been arrested in the shooting death of a North Carolina woman, a police department said Tuesday.

+Fayetteville police said in a news release that Dashawn Dominique McCullum, 22, of Fayetteville was charged with first-degree murder.
+McCullum was arrested on Monday at his home without incident by U.S. marshals and a police apprehension team.

+McCullum is being held in the Cumberland County jail without bond.
+It’s not known if he has an attorney.

 Comments / 0